AlexOla-NG/pokedex/README.md

 ### What I learned

-With this project, I learned how to source assets more effectively.
-I think my googling skills got levelled up at some point😁.
+With this project, I learnt how to prevent a useEffect from running on the first render.

 ### Continued development

-I had some challenge with the animation & transition effects.
-I originally intended to use Framer.Motion, but time was too short to get into that.
-Maybe it'll feature in my next portfolio.
+I had some challenge with getting the react-skeleton library to work properly.
+Maybe it'll feature in my next project.

 ### Useful resources